 Any type of donation made to CANERS is acknowledged in writing to the donor and acts as the official tax letter.
 This applies to award donations, fundraiser events and the annual giveaway.
 If there are multiple donors for a specific award, the names are forwarded to the family or company, etc.—however requested.
 Oftentimes, awards are established posthumously to honor an industry member.
 Any/one person can donate to any award and the family can increase the amount of the award principal with a direct donation at any time.
-USE THE FORM BELOW TO BEGIN A NEW AWARD AND CONTINUE THE LEGACY INTO THE FUTURE.

-Donations accepted, for example, in the year 2010 or newly established awards in 2010, will not fund research or scholarships until they have been in the investment earning pool for one year.
-When the CANERS Trustees meet in March of each year, they compute the distribution based on the CANERS fund balance as of December 31, one-year prior.
-So, at their 2010 meeting they worked with the balance of the fund for December 2008.
+Donations accepted, for example, in the year 2014 or newly established awards in 2014, will not fund research or scholarships until they have been in the investment earning pool for one year.
+When the CANERS Trustees meet each year, they compute the distribution based on the CANERS fund balance as of December 31, one-year back.
+So the award established in 2014 will not fund until spring of 2016.
 The one-year back rule was established to protect the integrity of the endowment.

 The CANERS Foundation...Endowment for Research and Scholarship began in 1969.
 Perpetual Awards are the basis of the endowment.
 Awards may be started with a minimum of $2500 and increases to the award balance can be made at any time.
 Often awards are founded to honor a nursery industry professional, to provide a family legacy, in memoriam, or for a variety of other reasons.

 CANERS has funded nearly $1 million in scholarships for students pursuing careers in horticulture.
 Annually the Scholarship Committee solicits for applications and meets to select the recipients.